 On to 2016!

-Open registration for 2016 will begin in October, and we’ll be sure to let you know when the website’s online application goes live.
-We’ve got a terrific line-up in some beautiful venues to offer as well as the home season in our jewel of a setting in the Berkshire Hills of Massachusetts.
+Open registration for 2016 begins Wednesday, October 14, We’ve got a terrific line-up in some beautiful venues to offer as well as the home season in our jewel of a setting in the Berkshire Hills of Massachusetts.

 June 12-19, 2016